brunokoga/Montevideo/ultimateEquipment_dir/magicArmsAndArmor/weaponSpecialAbilities.md

 **Price** +1 bonus; **Aura** moderate necromancy; **CL** 8th; **Weight** —

 A _conductive_ weapon is able to channel the energy of a spell-like or supernatural ability that relies on a melee or ranged touch attack to hit its target (such as from a cleric's domain granted power, sorcerer's bloodline power, oracle's mystery revelation, or wizard's arcane school power).
 When the wielder makes a successful attack of the appropriate type, he may choose to expend two uses of his magical ability to channel it through the weapon to the struck opponent, which suffers the effects of both the weapon attack and the special ability.
 (If the wielder has unlimited uses of a special ability, she may channel through the weapon every round.)
 For example, a paladin who strikes an undead opponent with her _conductive greatsword_ can expend two uses of her lay on hands ability (a supernatural melee touch attack) to deal both greatsword damage and damage from one use of lay on hands.
-This weapon special ability can only be used once per round, and only works with magical abilities of the same type as the weapon (melee or ranged.
+This weapon special ability can only be used once per round, and only works with magical abilities of the same type as the weapon (melee or ranged).

 Construction Requirements

 **Cost** +1 bonus

-Craft Magic Arms and Armor, _ [spectral hand](spell_dir/spectralHand#_spectral-hand_
+Craft Magic Arms and Armor, _ [spectral hand](spells/spectralHand#_spectral-hand)_

 Conserving